knelsonmeister/systemd-shim/README.md

+## NOTE: This project was broken by a change in tbe 6.12 kernel that turns off cgroup v1 support by default.
+Therefore, this project is effectively retired.

 # systemd-shim for MX Linux
 This repo contains a fork of systemd-shim.
 It builds a Debian Buster/Bullseye/Bookworm/Trixie based debian package for MX Linux.
 It depends on a modified systemd (available here: https://salsa.debian.org/knelsonmeister/systemd or https://github.com/knelsonmeister/systemd)